Flashing NodeMCU firmware to ESP8266 module

 esptool.py --port /dev/tty.wchusbserial1410 write_flash -fm qio 0x00000 nodemcu_integer__20170103-1329.bin

-After this you will see some kind of progress which will indicate that Firmware is being flashed.
+After this you will see some kind of progress that will indicate that Firmware is being flashed.

 Please comment for any suggestions.